Blog Post · Artificial Intelligence

 The self-reference

-Back to the prologue.
-This text is based on over twenty scientific publications.
-Claude Code read these papers, extracted the relevant arguments, identified contradictions (Wei vs. Schaeffer), and distilled the result into prose with eight interactive visualizations.
+The present text is based on more than twenty scientific publications from the years 2020 through 2025.
+Claude Code read the papers, extracted the relevant arguments, identified contradictions (Wei versus Schaeffer), and transformed the result into English prose accompanied by eight interactive visualizations – a direct return to the prologue of this post.

 The honest caveat